 New Jersey lawmakers made online poker legal back in 2013.
 As one of the first US states to regulate online poker and gaming, officials wanted to make sure they set an example.
-As such, all online operators had to partner with a local live venue.
+As such, all NJ online poker sites had to partner with a local live venue.

 For example, partypoker has a working relationship with the Borgata in